Beside the Mountain

 Jump to:

-• Pineapple Smoothie with Quinoa
+• Quick Look: Pineapple Protein Smoothie

 Pineapple, quinoa, turmeric, chia seeds, on a plate.

-• To complete the recipe we need 1 cup of milk.
-This can be cow's milk, or any dairy free alternative like almond or coconut milk, or whatever you have in your fridge!
+• To complete the recipe, we need 1 cup of milk.
+This can be cow's milk or any dairy-free alternative like almond or coconut milk, or whatever you have in your fridge!
 I use almond milk in this recipe.

 Banana, turmeric, pineapple, chia seeds in blender.